-Definition: Architecture federation is a framework for enterprise architecture development, maintenance, and use that aligns, locates, and links separate but related architectures and architecture information to deliver a seamless outward appearance to users.
+Definition: Architectures federation is a framework for enterprise architecture development, maintenance, and use that aligns, locates, and links separate but related architectures and architecture information to deliver a seamless outward appearance to users.

 Keywords: enterprise architecture, federated architecture, fit for federation, semantic alignment, tiered accountability, touch point

-MITRE SE Roles & Expectations: MITRE works with a variety of government customers to help them build enterprise architectures, often in the context of supporting their overall enterprise modernization or transformation programs.
-Many customers are facing the complex problem of sharing their business processes, information stores, technical systems, and human resources in a cohesive and secure way to accomplish a common mission.
-MITRE systems engineers are expected to understand and apply the principles of architectures federation to enable local innovation, enterprise integration, and evolution across major portions of an enterprise architecture or multi-agency enterprise architectures.
-By helping them build their respective products to meet common prescriptive direction, MITRE's customers will be able to reuse component architectures by "snapping them together" like LEGO® bricks to build complex architectures of wider scope and applicability.
+MITRE SE Roles and Expectations: MITRE works with a variety of government sponsors to help them build enterprise architectures, often in the context of supporting their overall enterprise modernization or transformation programs.
+Many sponsors are facing the complex problem of sharing their business processes, information stores, technical systems, and human resources in a cohesive and secure way to accomplish a common mission.
+MITRE systems engineers (SEs) are expected to understand and apply the principles of architectures federation to enable local innovation, enterprise integration, and evolution across major portions of an enterprise architecture or multiagency enterprise architectures.
+By helping them build their respective products to meet common prescriptive direction, MITRE's sponsors will be able to reuse component architectures by "snapping them together" like LEGO® bricks to build complex architectures of wider scope and applicability.

 In recent years, MITRE has been supporting architecture efforts across the federal government spectrum.
-In fact, the federal government now mandates the use of Enterprise Architectures (EAs) by agencies seeking to obtain funding for any significant information technology investment.
-Customers use architectures to improve warfighting and business capabilities by enhancing the interoperability and integration of U.S. enterprises (e.g., the Air Force Enterprise) with Joint and Coalition forces, other Services, and national agencies.
+In fact, the federal government now mandates that agencies seeking funding for any significant information technology investment use enterprise architectures.
+Sponsors use architectures to improve warfighting and business capabilities by enhancing the interoperability and integration of U.S. enterprises (e.g., the Air Force Enterprise) with Joint and Coalition forces, other Services, and national agencies.

-To accomplish the above efforts, MITRE systems engineers are expected to understand and apply the principles of federated architectures to account for architecture interrelationships and to express how architectures connect to one another.
-Federated architectures enable local innovation, enterprise integration, and evolution across major portions of an enterprise – many of which may be enterprises in their own right.
+To accomplish these efforts, MITRE SEs are expected to understand and apply the principles of federated architectures to account for architecture interrelationships and to express how architectures connect to one another.
+Federated architectures enable local innovation, enterprise integration, and evolution across major portions of an enterprise—many of which may be enterprises in their own right.
 Principles of architectures federation in practice require merging, integrating, and federating a large number of diverse organization architectures such as the Federal Aviation Administration, DoD, DHS, CBP, and the Federal Emergency Management Agency, as well as contributions from industry players like the airlines, airports, IT industry, weather bureaus, and others.
-This article explores the basic concepts of architectures federation and offers lessons learned to help MITRE systems engineers understand how the principles of federation can help practitioners build architectures more efficiently and effectively.
+This article explores the basic concepts of architectures federation and offers lessons learned to help MITRE SEs understand how the principles of federation can help practitioners build architectures more efficiently and effectively.

 Architecture relates to the structure of components, their relationships to each other and to the environment, and the principles guiding the design and evolution of the entity they describe , whether that entity is an organization (e.g., federal department or agency), a system (e.g., Joint Surveillance Target Attack Radar System), or a functional or mission area (e.g., financial management, homeland security).
 Architecture products and artifacts can take a variety of forms, including models of structured data stored in an architecture tool or database repository, graphical depictions of the information in hard copy or electronic format, or unstructured data or text.